 Cost-per-action or CPA is a metric used to determine how much it costs an advertiser in order to get their consumers to take action.
 Sometimes also referred to as cost-per-acquisition, it usually refers to sales, but not always.
 It can also refer to users filling out a form (registration, newsletter sign-up etc.) or even simply making a click.
 WordStream’s Facebook ad statistics show that the average cost across all industries is almost 20 bucks.
 The numbers here are much more extreme, though.
-On one end of the spectrum we have the tech industry with an average CPA of $55.21, while on the other hand the education CPA costs only $7.85.
-Other high spenders are: home improvement ($44.66) and finance/insurance ($41.43), while the clothing industry ($10.98) and healthcare ($12.31) are among the lowest CPA spenders on the platform.
+On one end of the spectrum, we have the tech industry with an average CPA of $55.21, while on the other hand, the education CPA costs only $7.85.
+Other high spenders include home improvement ($44.66) and finance/insurance ($41.43), while the clothing industry ($10.98) and healthcare ($12.31) are among the lowest CPA spenders on the platform.

 36. Facebook ads with headlines that contain four words tend to perform best.

 Hubspot’s Facebook post statistics show that people love advertisers who are concise.
-Headlines of just a few words tend to be attention grabbing, while link descriptions, themselves, can tell you more about the product being advertised.
+Headlines of just a few words tend to be attention-grabbing, while link descriptions, themselves, can tell you more about the product being advertised.
 Even those shouldn’t be too elaborate, though.
 The word limit on link descriptions is 45 words, but people prefer them to be no longer than 15.
 If we’re talking about B2B, though, longer descriptions may be necessary, but headlines should still be kept short.

 Facebook Mobile Statistics